 All of our Auction Room sales are available to bid live on during the auction via the-saleroom.com.
 Please note there is an additional charge of 4.95% + VAT (5.94% inclusive of VAT) of the hammer price to use this facility and you need to register with the-saleroom.com here.

 After the sale has ended we will e-mail all successful bidders.
 If we have no e-mail address we will call you the day after the sale.
 We are open Monday-Friday between 9am-5pm and every Saturday morning between 09.00 and 12.00 for collections.
-If successful via the-saleroom.com, on your e-mailed invoice there is a link for you to make payment, if we do not hear from you by the Thursday after the sale, we will automatically take payment from bidders via the-saleroom.com.
-Alternately you can pay by cash, cheque (only if known to us) or debit card.
+If successful via the-saleroom.com, on with your e-mailed invoice there is a link for you to make payment, if we do not hear from you by the Thursday after the sale, we will automatically take payment from bidders via the-saleroom.com.
+Alternately you can pay by cash, debit card or bank transfer.
 Credit card payments are not accepted.
 Please note that we do not take cardholder not present payments for new buyers.

-After 14 working days, storage charges of £1 + VAT per day per lot (£1.20 inclusive of VAT) will apply to any goods that have not been collected so please ensure you collect your items as soon as possible.
+After 14 days, storage charges of £1 + VAT per day per lot (£1.20 inclusive of VAT) will apply to any furniture and rugs that have not been collected so please ensure you collect your items as soon as possible.

 In advance of a sale you are interested in, take a good look at the catalogue, which can be found online one week beforehand or by visiting the Auction Rooms in Beccles.

 Once you’ve found something you’re interested in, go and have a look at the item if you can.
-We hold viewings ahead of our auctions and things often look better in the flesh than in a photograph.
+We have viewing days on Thursdays ahead of our auctions and things often look better in the flesh than in a photograph.
 Make a note of the lot numbers that take your fancy and their estimated price.

 If you are planning to bid on furniture, bring a tape measure and make sure it fits the intended gap.
 You would be surprised how often people get their item home before they find out!